smriti1313/PrivTalk/README.md

 ## 📝 **Getting Started**

-To run ChatTap locally on your machine, follow the steps below:
+To run PrivTalk locally on your machine, follow the steps below:

 ### Prerequisites
 Ensure you have the following installed: